sourabhk382/Projects-/Regression models/Apparent_temperature/README.md

-Weather in Szeged(Hungary) 2006-2016: (Szeged is the third largest city of Hungary. ) Is there a relationship between humidity and temperature?
+Questionnaire -  Weather in Szeged(Hungary) 2006-2016:
+Is there a relationship between humidity and temperature?
 What about between humidity and apparent temperature?
 Can you predict the apparent temperature given the humidity?